FabriBertani/Plugin.Maui.AppRating/README.md

 ```csharp
 builder.Services.AddSingleton<IAppRating>(AppRating.Default);
 ```

+## Version 1.1.0
+### New Features
+- Added support to Windows and Mac Catalyst :exclamation:
+- Fixes and improvements.

 ## API Usage
 Call the injected interface in any page or viewmodel to gain access to the APIs.